Contact Rate vs Connection Rate. What’s the difference, and why does it matter for your outbound call center?

 Convoso provides the right technologies to help call center owners, managers, and admins meet and exceed their goals for lead conversion.
 Just ask our customers.

-Learn more in a demo about how Convoso’s omnichannel contact center software can dramatically improve your Connection Rate and Contact Rate, and what List Conversion Reports can do for you.
+Learn more in a demo about how Convoso’s omnichannel contact center software can dramatically improve your Connection Rate and Contact Rate.